 We tested a well-known "premium" WordPress host charging $35/month against a lesser-known provider at $8/month.
 The premium host delivered 95ms TTFB and excellent support, earning a 9.1/10 score.
 But the budget provider hit 120ms TTFB with solid uptime, scoring 8.3/10.

-Both are good choices—our algorithm helps users understand if the premium pricing delivers proportional value for their specific needs.
+Both are good choices, and our algorithm shows whether the premium pricing delivers proportional value for your needs.

 Limitations and Future Improvements